ntausend/TTN.jl/README.md

 All objects defined in this package can be easily put on the GPU by wrapping each object with the `gpu` function.
 Currently only `CUDA.jl` is supported.

+### Detailed Examples

+- `examples/J1J2_DMRG/j1j2_dmrg.jl`: contains an example of minimizing the J1J2 model on a square lattice using DMRG

 ---

 ## Citation